-The Quality Improvement Committee has played a key role in establishing a solid foundation for integrating "Culturally and Linguistically Appropriate Services" (CLAS) principals and standards throughout County Behavioral Health.
-Quality Improvement staff support the development and implementation of policies, procedures and standards.
+The Quality Improvement Steering Committee has played a key role in establishing a solid foundation for integrating "Culturally and Linguistically Appropriate Services" (CLAS) principals and standards throughout Santa Cruz County Behavioral Health Services.
+The CLAS Coordinator designated staff is a member of Quality Improvement.
+Quality Improvement aims to support the development and implementation of policies, procedures and standards.
 Quality Improvement staff reviews cultural issues, including penetration rates and outreach to diverse communities.

-The Behavioral Health Director works closely with CORE Management to ensure that all services/programs continue to integrate cultural values and standards throughout the County Behavioral Health System.
-CORE Management meets on a weekly basis.
+The Behavioral Health Director works closely with Behavioral Health Management to ensure that all services/programs continue to integrate cultural values and standards throughout the County Behavioral Health System.
+Management meets on a weekly basis.

-Santa Cruz County Behavioral Health has a Cultural Humility Subcommittee of the Trauma Informed Systems Initiative, with the overarching goals to create a safe and supportive client-care environment that promotes healing, and to create a safe and supportive workplace with staff who are able to promote healing.
+Santa Cruz County Behavioral Health Services has a Cultural Humility Subcommittee of the Trauma Informed Systems Initiative, with the overarching goals to create a safe and supportive client-care environment that promotes healing, and to create a safe and supportive workplace with staff who are able to promote healing.
+The goal is to expand Cultural Humility practices throughout SCCBHS and contracted providers to ensure service delivery aligns with the core principles.